yashk0thari/JiraTree/README.md

 # JiraTree
-State of the art Agile Management Environment
+State of the art Agile Management Environment.
+The project is divided into two parts: 'client' and 'server'.